-Whether you’re starting a company from scratch, creating a merged brand as a result of a takeover or are refreshing a current identity, there are a few rules to follow.
+Whether you’re planning an office fit out London, starting a company from scratch, creating a merged brand as a result of a takeover or are refreshing a current identity, there are a few rules to follow.
 Doing your research is of vital importance, and MPL Interiors suggests the following:

 - Check if your intended company name is trademarked – you can perform a search on the Government’s designate trademark page, which has a helpful word, image, and phrase filters.

 - See what URLs are already taken – many web development companies and URL traders have a search function, which will reveal if the web address you have in mind is already taken and what similar alternatives are.